schwartzlab-methods/NEST/vignette/workflow.md

 ````
 nest preprocess --data_name='V1_Human_Lymph_Node_spatial' --data_from='data/V1_Human_Lymph_Node_spatial/'
 ````
-This method applies Quantile normalization on the gene expression matrix and generates an input graph where each spot in the ST data becomes a vertex in the graph and each vertext is connected with its neighbouring vertices.
-The neighborhood is decided based on the --neighborhood_threshold parameter and the default value is: spot_diameter*4 (--spot_diameter=89.43 is the default value), i.e., a vertex will be directly connected with all other vertices who are positioned within that distance.
+This method applies Quantile normalization on the gene expression matrix and generates an input graph where each spot in the ST data becomes a vertex in the graph and each vertex is connected with its neighbouring vertices.
+The neighborhood is decided based on the --neighborhood_threshold parameter with the default value: spot_diameter*4 (--spot_diameter=89.43 is the default value), i.e., a vertex will be directly connected with all other vertices who are positioned within that distance.
 Each connection represents a neighbourhood relation (corresponding to a ligand-receptor pair from the database) and number of total connections in an input graph depends on two more parameters:  --threshold_gene_exp and --filter_min_cell.
 The default values are --threshold_gene_exp=98 (for each cell, genes having expression above 98th percentile are considered active) and --filter_min_cell=5 (gene will be kept if it is expressed in at least 5 spots).

 Lower values for --threshold_gene_exp and --filter_min_cell will generate more connections and higher values will generate less number of connections in the input graph which largly decides how much GPU memory will the model use.
 We try to generate as many connections as we can to predict more CCC at the end.
 For example, the results presented in our paper was generated using this preprocessing command:
 ````